CSE-112-Team-7/Stargazer-V2/admin/workplan.md

   - [x] Button on the landing page to redirect to the to-be history page
   - [x] Wireframe
   - [x] Pull info from the database
-  - [ ] Logout on the settings panel
 - [ ] Work on user history
   - [ ] Login screen/sign-up screen
     - [ ] Sanitize user info (Front-end)